fluttercommunity/flutter_workmanager/README.md

 Flutter WorkManager is a wrapper around [Android's WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager), with support for [iOS' performFetchWithCompletionHandler](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623125-application), effectively enabling headless execution of Dart code without the need of a running app (i.e. in background).

-This is especially useful to run periodic taks, such as fetching remote data on a regular basis.
+This is especially useful to run periodic tasks, such as fetching remote data on a regular basis.

 # Installation